vladfilipro/apigeon/docs/route.md

 --- | ---
 hasAccess() |  Should return a boolean value

-This method is called when the route has been determined.
+This method is called right before the execution of the route.
 If the method returns FALSE the server will return a `403` status code.
 If the method returns TRUE the server will continue execution